Casualties of the Russo-Ukrainian war: Prisoners of war

 By 21 April, Russia claimed that 1,478 Ukrainian troops had been captured during the course of the siege of Mariupol.
 On 22 April, Yuri Sirovatko, Minister of Justice of the Donetsk People's Republic, claimed that some 3,000 Ukrainian prisoners of war were held in the territory of the DPR.
 On 20 May, the Russian Ministry of Defense claimed that 2,439 Ukrainian soldiers had been taken prisoner over the previous five days as a result of the surrender of the last defenders of Mariupol, entrenched inside the Azovstal Iron and Steel Works.
 On 26 May, Rodion Miroshnik, ambassador of the Luhansk People's Republic to Russia, claimed that around 8,000 Ukrainian POWs were held within the territory of the DPR and LPR.
 According to a statement by Sergei Shoigu, Russia's Minister of Defence, in early June 2022, 6,489 Ukrainian soldiers had surrendered since the start of the Russian invasion of Ukraine.

 In a report by The Independent on 9 June, it cited an intelligence report that more than 5,600 Ukrainian soldiers had been captured, while the number of Russian servicemen being held as prisoners had fallen to 550, from 900 in April, following several prisoner exchanges.
 In contrast, the Ukrainska Pravda newspaper claimed 1,000 Russian soldiers were being held as prisoners as of 20 June.

 According to Ukraine, as of mid-November 2023, 4,337 Ukrainians were being held by Russia as prisoners of war, including 3,574 soldiers and 763 civilians, while by this point 2,598 Ukrainians had been released, including 133 civilians.
 As of early June 2024, according to Russia, 6,465 Ukrainian soldiers were still being held prisoner in Russia and 1,348 Russian soldiers were prisoners in Ukraine, while by this point 3,210 Ukrainians had been confirmed released, including 143 civilians.
-By 24 August 2025, the number of prisoners released by Russia during prisoner exchanges rose to 6,095, including more than 240 civilians.
-An additional 555 Ukrainians were released by Russia outside of the exchanges.
+By 6 June 2026, the number of prisoners released by Russia rose to between 8,669 and 9,441, including 457 civilians.
+Thousands were released during prisoner exchanges and hundreds were released by Russia outside of the exchanges.
 At least 800 Russian soldiers had also been confirmed to have been released by late February 2023.
 Between August 2024 and March 2025, 971 Russian soldiers had been captured during fighting in Kursk Oblast, according to Ukraine.
 As of the beginning of February 2025, 1,382 Russian servicemen that were previously thought missing were confirmed to be in Ukrainian captivity, while the overall number of Russian prisoners of war was thought to be much higher.

-According to the UALosses project, 6,404 Ukrainian soldiers were being held as prisoners as of 23 April 2025.
-By 21 October 2025, the number had fallen to 4,467.
+According to the UALosses project, as of 21 June 2026, 11,618 Ukrainian soldiers were documented to have been taken prisoners during the war, of which 6,331 had been released.

 A study of Russian prisoners of war captured by Ukraine found that 55% of the soldiers had been motivated to fight to "improve their livelihoods", while 36% were ideologically motivated.